hsolbrig/ICD11OWLConverter/README.md

 1. A change to the SNOMEDCTOWLParser and SNOMEDCTParsorFactory to allow an external subject URI to be supplied.
 2. An additional package that creates a py4j front end process and initializes a CGToOWL instances
-3. A CGToOWL instances that exposes a parse method that takes a subject and a compositional grammar string and returns the translation to OWL
+3. A CGToOWL instance that exposes a parse method that takes a subject and a compositional grammar string and returns the translation to OWL

 Usage: